tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 1. <https://kramdown.gettalong.org/syntax.html#tables>

+environment (web page, program, etc.) is always specified in a table header because, unlike Kramdown, Prettier doesn't allow tables without a header and breaks formatting if the latter is not present:

 | iTunes Connect                            |
 | ----------------------------------------- |
 | `My Apps` → `<MY_APP>` → `Features` (tab) |

+it's necessary to add empty row if you need to specify environment only:

 | iTunes Connect |
 | -------------- |
 |                |

-environment (web page, program, etc.) is always specified in a table header: unlike Kramdown, Prettier doesn't allow tables without a header and breaks formatting if the latter is not present. it's necessary to add empty row if you need to specify environment only.

 it's possible to add path element description in parentheses: usually it's UI element which represents path element itself (say, menu item or button) or UI